 Description

 This measure characterizes the household energy savings from the installation of a new or reprogramming of an existing Programmable Thermostat for reduced heating energy consumption through temperature set-back during unoccupied or reduced demand times.
 Because a literature review was not conclusive in providing a defensible source of prescriptive cooling savings from programmable thermostats, cooling savings from programmable thermostats are assumed to be zero for this version of the measure.
 It is not appropriate to assume a similar pattern of savings from setting a thermostat down during the heating season and up during the cooling season.
 Note that the EPA’s EnergyStar program is developing a new specification for this project category, and if/when evaluation results demonstrate consistent cooling savings, subsequent versions of this measure will revisit this assumption.
-Since energy savings are applicable at the household level, savings should only be claimed for one thermostat of any type (i.e, one programmable thermostat or one advanced thermostat), installation of multiple thermostats per home does not accrue additional savings.
+Since energy savings are applicable at the household level, savings should only be claimed for one thermostat of any type (i.e., one programmable thermostat or one advanced thermostat), installation of multiple thermostats per home does not accrue additional savings.

 This measure was developed to be applicable to the following program types: TOS, NC, RF, DI.